Speech and Language Services Available for Children and Adults

 People with Communication Delays and Disorders

 People may experience a variety of concerns about their communication and may benefit from RFP Clinic programs.
-Information on specific communication disorders is available through the American Speech-Language-Hearing Association Web site (asha.org).
-Communication delays and disorders include:
+Find information about specific communication disorders on the American Speech-Language-Hearing Association website.

 People with Communication Differences

-- Gender-Affirming Voice and Communication: Individuals may seek to make changes in their voice and communication to reflect their gender identity.
-They can learn to make changes in a way that protects their voice from unintended damage.
+- Gender-affirming voice and communication: Changing voice and communication to reflect gender identity.
+Clients can learn to make changes in a way that protects their voices from unintended damage.